BINUS Business School Undergraduate Program @Greater Jakarta

 - Enables the evaluation system of advance learning of the students could be conducted optimally.

 Basic Characteristic of Credit is:

-In credit system, each subject has a weight namely credits.
-The number of credits of subjects is various.
-It is determined by the effort to finish the tasks presented in lecture program, job training, practical work, and other tasks.
+In the credit system, each subject has a weight, namely credits.
+The number of credits in subjects is various.
+It is determined by the effort to finish the tasks presented in the lecture program, job training, practical work, and other tasks.

-In credit system, each subject is finished in one semester that lasts for 13 weeks (exclude mid exam and final exam).
-In addition to quantitative valuation, credit system acknowledges that the finishing of study unit could be valued in a quantitative manner by giving a weight to the relevant unit.
+In the credit system, each subject is finished in one semester that lasts for 13 weeks (exclude mid exam and final exam).
+In addition to quantitative valuation, credit system acknowledges that the finishing of the study unit could be valued quantitatively by giving a weight to the relevant unit.

-At BINUS Business School Undergraduate Program, 1 credit equals to 36-48 hours/semester.
-To attain the good result, a student is expected to provide 50 minutes face to face for each credit per week, and at least one or two hours of self-learning.
+At BINUS Business School Undergraduate Program, one credit equals to 36-48 hours/semester.
+In attaining a good result, a student is expected to provide 50 minutes face to face for each credit per week, and at least one or two hours of self-learning.
 The recently mentioned time is provided to recite and explore the material that has been accepted in the course, for example: reading the textbook suggested, doing the task, etc.

 One credit is made up of: